Privacy policy

 develop, operate, improve, provide and manage the Site;

-to share the contents of the Site with other people or to make known to these other people its consultation or its opinion, via the buttons of sharing of the social networks;
+share the content of the Site with other people or make their consultation or opinion known to these other people, via the social network sharing buttons;

-enforce the terms and conditions of use of the Site.
+ensure compliance with the conditions governing use of the Site.

 The data collected when using the contact form or sending an email is subject to automated processing for the purpose of :